San Diego Figure Skating Club: Notable skaters and coaches

 Janet Champion was the first San Diego Figure Skating Club competitor to gain attention for her talent.
 In the 1950s, the young skater won the California State Exchange Club Contest but her acceptance of the cash prize ended her amateur status.
 At the age of ten she signed a contract with the Ice Follies and began a nine-year career as a professional skater.
 After transitioning to Holiday on Ice and touring for a few more years, Champion returned to San Diego and began her coaching career.
-Cindy Moyers (Stuart), one of her first students, placed third in the Junior Ladies event at the 1975 United States Figure Skating Championships, giving the Club its first national medal.
+Cindy Moyers (Stuart), one of her first students, placed third in the Junior Ladies event at the 1975 United States Figure Skating Championships, giving the club its first national medal.
 While coaching in San Diego, Champion also worked with 1976 Olympic Champion John Curry and National Champions Linda Fratianne and Rosalynn Sumners.
 Janet Champion also coached Tiffany Chin to her National Junior title and World Junior win.

 Other notable skaters who have trained at or represented the San Diego Figure Skating Club include: Olympians John Baldwin, Jr., Tiffany Chin and Todd Eldredge and national and international competitors John Baldwin, Sr. and Rory Flack.

 Current coaches at the club include Russian Junior National Champion in singles and pairs Natasha Borbrina, 4-time French national champion and 2-time Olympian Eric Millot.
-Longtime coach Yuri Ovchinnikov is on a four-year assignment with the Russian Olympic Committee in preparation for the 2014 Sochi Winter Olympic Games.
+Longtime coach Yuri Ovchinnikov was on a four-year assignment with the Russian Olympic Committee in preparation for the 2014 Sochi Winter Olympic Games.

 Synchronized skating team

-The San Diego Figure Skating Club has been affiliated with synchronized skating teams for over fifty years.
+The San Diego Figure Skating Club was affiliated with synchronized skating teams for over fifty years.
 For many years, the Starlites and the Sun Blazers competed at the juvenile level and the intermediate/novice level respectively.
 The Icettes represented the Club at the junior level, competing at the senior level in 1996.
 In 1997, all three teams consolidated and changed the name to Team del Sol.
 The name, which translates to Team of the Sun, reflects San Diego’s Spanish heritage.
 At the 2013 US Synchronized Skating Championships, Team del Sol won first place at the intermediate level.